-Two species protected in terms of the NFA was observed, namely Vachellia erioloba and Boscia albitrunca.
-Table 2 and Figure 8 give locations for each tree as well as recommendations for impact minimisation.
+• One species protected in terms of the NFA was observed, namely Boscia albitrunca.
+The following table give locations for each tree as well as recommendations for impact minimisation.
 A NFA permit as well as a NCNCA permit will be required for the removal of these plants.